groupvine/gv-doc/membership/importing.md

   lower-case.
 </div>

-* Any number of informational-only columns with headers names prefixed with "ignore:.." can be included in import files and will be entirely ignored by the membership import process.
+* Any number of informational-only columns with header names prefixed with "ignore:.." can be included in import files and will be entirely ignored by the membership import process.
 (Also, columns with headers names prefixed with "delivery:...", used for